bemery94/3D_octomapping/laser_conversions/readme.md

 ## Overview

 The laser_conversions package performs message type conversions since various nodes require different input message types.
 The conv_laser_to_cloud node converts the laser scans, from laser_lsm, from [LaserScan](http://docs.ros.org/api/sensor_msgs/html/msg/LaserScan.html) into [PointCloud], using the [laser_geometry](http://wiki.ros.org/laser_geometry) package.
 The conv_cloud_to_cloud2 node then converts the [PointCloud] into a [PointCloud2] message (This message can be used to produce an octomap, which only accepts PointCloud2 msgs).

+The laser_conversions package uses the laser_assembler package to assemble the incoming laser_lsm scans from the vertical laser scanner.
+The call_laser_assembler_srv node is then run to get the assembled scans once every second, essentially producing one second blocks of assembled laser scans.
+These blocks of scans are passed into the slam_3D package to build the octomap.
+We assemble the scans as it reduces the overhead in the octomap package as it has to loop fewer times (e.g. it loops once per second for the block of scans rather than for each individual scan).
+This allows us to run the octomap at a finer resolution.

 The laser_conversions package has been tested under [ROS] Indigo and Ubuntu 14.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Authors:**